bsvalverde/lawsuit-wireframe/README.md

 ## Internationalization

 To change the language of the app, the `src/i18n.js` file may be edited.
-By changing line 10 from `lng: 'en',` to `lng: 'pt-br'` all the text will be shown in portuguese.
+By changing line 10 from `lng: 'en',` to `lng: 'pt-br',` all the text will be shown in portuguese.
 Currently these are the only available languages.

 ## Tests